MAJOR MAKEOVERS - Licensed TGC079079 & Insured General Contractor

 This is a 2,300 SF tile installation project that was done way back in 2008.
 The tile is 18x18 ceramic in brown and white while the grout is black.
 The particular tile layout was chosen by the church and we installed it accordingly.

 Each of these round tiles is bigger than the average steering wheel !

 Most people seeing this big round tile installation for the first time are a little shocked because, let's face it, this is not something one sees every day (except the homeowner who chose this circle tile).
-They also chose the exact location of each green-ish tile to be placed among the blue ones.
+They also chose the exact location of each green-ish tile to be placed somewhat random among the blue ones.

 If you look closely, you can see the triangle tiles that perfectly fit within the circle tile.
 Half of these triangle tile are light colored and half are green-ish and they are all placed in alternate rows based on their color.